DaveBackus/Data_Bootcamp_Book/graphs1.md

 It produces separate histograms of the two variables with 20 "bins" in each.

+**Exercise.**  Let's see if we can dress up the histogram a little.
+Try adding, one at a time, the arguments `title='Fama-French returns'`, `grid=True`, and `legend=False`.
+What does the documentation say about them?
+What do they do?

 **Exercise.**  What do the histograms tell us about the two returns?
 How do they differ?

 **Exercise.**  Use the World Bank dataframe `wbdf` to create a bar chart of GDP per capita, the variable `'gdppc'`. *Bonus points:* Create a horizontal bar chart.
+Which do you prefer?

 ## Approach #2:  `plot(x,y)`

 Next up:  the popular `plot(x,y)` function from the pyplot module of Matplotlib.
-We never use this and will go over it at high speed -- and perhaps not at all.
+We never use this and will go over it at high speed -- perhaps not at all.

 We import the pyplot module with